haofengma/dissertation/README.md

 # Understanding the Roles of Languages in Public Opinion

-This repository is used for hosting the replication files and supporting projects for the dissertation tentatively titled *Understanding the Roles of Languages in Public Opinion*.
+This repository is used for hosting the replication files and supporting programs for the dissertation tentatively titled *Understanding the Roles of Languages in Public Opinion*.

 ## Author ##
 [Haofeng Ma](https://clas.uiowa.edu/polisci/people/haofeng-ma)